Barney Fife: Role in The Andy Griffith Show

 Barney becomes a hero in Raleigh when visiting Andy helps him solve a string of robberies.

 When Don Knotts left the series in 1965 to pursue film roles, the character Barney Fife was said to have left Mayberry to join the police department in Raleigh.
 After that, the character remained mostly offscreen for the remainder of the show, although Knotts made five guest appearances as Barney Fife in the last three seasons.
 In one of those appearances, Andy visits Barney in Raleigh where Barney has been transferred from fingerprint analysis to the detective department; however, Andy discovers Barney is about to be fired for incompetence, but saves Barney’s job by solving a string of robberies and giving Barney credit.

 As the series had several writers, occasional continuity errors occurred, most frequently in Barney's middle name, which changed each time it was referenced.
 For example, both Barney and Andy are given different middle names in different episodes.
 In the episode "Class Reunion", Barney's middle name is Milton, though at other times he is called "Bernard P. Fife".
 In another episode, where he believes he is the descendant of Nathan Tibbs, a Mayberry Revolutionary hero, he says his name is "Barney Tibbs Fife".
 Andy jokingly says, "I thought your middle name was Oliver."
-Another inconsistency is Barney's military service in WW II, which is not easily reconciled with his having graduated high school in 1948 (although in fact World War II for the US officially ended December 31, 1946, by order of President Truman).
+Another inconsistency is Barney's military service in WW II, which is not easily reconciled with his having graduated high school in 1948 (or 1945, depending on the episode) (although in fact World War II for the US officially ended December 31, 1946, by order of President Truman).

 Although Barney and Andy are best friends, Andy is often exasperated with him.
 This includes various storylines showing Barney’s innocent disruptions of Andy’s romantic pursuits; his professional incompetence in allowing prisoners to escape; and, his unorthodox approach to police work, among other things.
 Andy, however, usually covers for Barney’s foibles, even making Barney appear competent, which Barney realizes.